- Position: Midfielder

 A five-time Major League Soccer All-Star, Harkes is almost as well known on the soccer field in England as he is in the United States.
 Harkes played six times at England’s famed Wembley Stadium.
 Joining MLS for the 2006 season, Harkes became an All-Star and MLS Cup winner with DC before moving to New England and then Columbus.

 Post-retirement, Harkes has worked as an assistant coach with the New York Red Bulls and as a television commentator.
-He is currently provides color for DC United’s local broadcasts.
+He is currently the head coach of Greenville Triumph.

 2003: Honored with star at the U.S. Soccer Star Plaza at Home Depot Center.